-Subdivision (d) excepts Canons 4F and 4G, relating to private employment in alternative dispute resolution or the practice of law.
+Subdivision (d) excepts Canons 4E(1), 4F, and 4G, relating to fiduciary activities, private employment in alternative dispute resolution, and the practice of law.
 These matters are the subject of the employing agency's incompatible activity statement pursuant to Section 19990.

 Subdivision (e) excepts Canon 5, relating to political activities.
-It reflects the fact that the presiding officer in administrative adjudication is not an elective office.
+It reflects the fact that an administrative law judge is not an elective office.

-Subdivision (f) excepts Canon 6, which is superseded by Sections 11475.40 (enforcement) and 11475.50 (compliance).
+Subdivision (f) excepts Canon 6, which is superseded by Sections 11475.50 (enforcement) and 11475.60 (compliance).

-§ 11475.40.
+§ 11475.50.
 Enforcement